DenisBuserski/Git/README.md

    ```
    git init
    ```
-   This command created a Local repository on your PC
+   This command creates a Local repository on your PC

    ![2](git-commands/w-2.png)